marklogic/ml-gradle/examples/cpf-project/README.md

 The mlDeploy task will deploy an application to MarkLogic based on the configuration files under src/main/ml-config and with the modules under src/main/ml-modules.
 The test task will then run the single JUnit test under src/test/java.

+The above commands assume that you're deploying to a MarkLogic instance on your localhost.
+If you need to point to a different host, just do (you can run mlDepoy and test together):

+1. ./gradlew -PmlHost=some-other-host mlDeploy test

 You can also run the test in Eclipse by running "./gradlew eclipse", and then importing this project into Eclipse.

 To tinker with the CPF config: